-Because the flavours of this dish hold up so well on their own, I prefer to serve it with some plain steamed rice, so trust me, that’s all it really needs.
+Because the flavours of this dish hold up so well on their own, I prefer to serve it with some plain steamed rice - trust me, that's all it really needs.

-How would you eat these simple Asian-style mushrooms with ginger?
+How would you eat these simple mushrooms with ginger?

 Simple Asian-Style Mushrooms With Ginger

-- 30 g 1 oz dried black fungus (available from Asian supermarkets or online)
+- 30 g dried black fungus (available from Asian supermarkets or online)

-- 30 g 1 oz dried shiitake mushrooms (available from Asian supermarkets or online)
+- 30 g dried shiitake mushrooms (available from Asian supermarkets or online)

 - 100 g small button mushrooms

-- 4 tbsp oil for this I prefer to use peanut or rice bran
+- 4 tablespoon oil (I prefer to use peanut or rice bran)

 - 2 large spring onions thinly sliced